BII-Lab/Yeti-Project/doc/Decentralized-Distributed-DM-System.md

 Yeti Project phase-2 system design draws on semi-distributed P2P network topology and blockchain consortium technology principles.
 The proposed Raft-like election algorithm and threshold signature algorithm are used to implement a decentralized multi-party trust distributed DM solution.

 The semi-distributed network topology employs the advantages of a centralized P2P topology and a fully distributed P2P unstructured topology.
-It has good performance and scalability, and can be easily managed, but it is highly dependent on the Primary node，and the Raft algorithm solves the problem.
+It has good performance and scalability, and can be easily managed, but it is highly dependent on the Primary node, and the Raft algorithm solves the problem.
 The primary node dependency problem ensures that in the event of a failure of the Primary node, a new Primary node is elected to make the system function normally.

 The system uses the admission mechanism and consensus mechanism of the blockchain consortium chain.
 The consortium chain refers to the blockchain whose consensus process is controlled by pre-selected nodes.
 Access is determined by the institutions in the alliance chain.
 The resolution is determined by collective voting and the practical Byzantine algorithm determines whether the resolution works.